-4. If a formal examination cannot be written at its scheduled time, it is the responsibility of students to check the Dalhousie website at www.dal.ca/exams for when the examination will be rewritten.
+4. If a formal examination cannot be written at its scheduled time, it is the responsibility of students to check the Dalhousie Website for when the examination will be rewritten.
 Announcements will be made as soon as possible after the original time, normally within 24 hours, and rewrites will normally take place within the regular examination period.